magley/magley.github.io/content/posts/0001_timer.md

 ---

 Callbacks are a "don't call us -- we'll call you" type of deal.
-I truly believe using callbacks for something as primitive as a timer, which in games and game engines should _de facto_ be a primitive data type, is wrong.
+Using callbacks for something like a timer, which in games and game engines should _de facto_ be a primitive data type, is wrong.

 Whenever I start a new project in Unity or Godot, the first thing I do is create a custom Timer class like the one above.
 You may not feel convinced at first,